-- For the MS program, this means an undergraduate degree in computer science or a closely related field.
+- MS program applicants are expected to have earned an undergraduate degree in computer science or a closely related field.

-- For the PhD program, this typically means a master’s degree in computer science or a related field, but exceptional applicants who seek to enter the PhD program with only an undergraduate degree may be considered for what is called “direct admission.”
+- PhD program applicants typically have earned a master’s degree in computer science or a related field.
+Exceptional applicants who seek to enter the PhD program with only an undergraduate degree may be considered for what is called “direct admission.”

 - CS 111 Program Design I

 - CS 151 Mathematical Foundations of Computing

 - CS 261 Machine Organization

 - CS 342 Software Design